NLCSGRV/Getting-And-Cleaning-Data/CODEBOOK.md

    * measurement_name - the name of the signal or calculated value, such as Acceleration or Gyroscope movements.
    * mean_or_std - whether the column contains the mean or standard deviation of the given measurement

-####Clearing down
+###Clearing down
-The last line of the source code set the working directory back to the value stored in the *oldWorkingDir* variable.
+The last line of the source code set the working directory back to the value stored in the *oldWorkingDir* variable.\

+##Variables
+* fileURL - character string containing the URL of the data file for download
+* oldWorkingDir - character string used to store the working directory
+* xTest - dataframe loaded from X_test.txt
+* xTrain - dataframe created from X_train.txt
+* yTest - dataframe loaded from Y_test.txt
+* yTrain - dataframe with the contents of Y_train.txt
+* subjectTest - dataframe holding the contents of subject_test.txt
+* subjectTrain - dataframe loaded from subject_train.txt
+* activityLabeks - dataframe created from activity_labels.txt
+* featureLabels - dataframe created from feature_labels.txt
+* train - dataframe created by column-wise merging all the *Train dataframes above
+* test - dataframe created by column-wise merging all the *Test dataframes above
+* sensors - dataframe created by merging the test and train dataframes row-wise
+* summaryData - dataframe containing the tidied and subsetted data for output

+##Output
+The output is a 180x68 data file named "sensordata_avg_by_subject_and_activity.txt", with the first column containing subject identifiers, the second column containing activity names and the remaining columns containing averages for the subsetted attributes.